The Perfect Three Days in Tokyo Itinerary

 Three days in Tokyo itinerary Asakusa Shoenji Temple and Nakamise street, three day Tokyo itnerary, cherry blossoms yanaka ginza nezu shrine

-Stop 5: Ueno, etc.
+Stop 3: Ueno, etc.

-Visit some places in Tokyo you might have missed on this itinerary, or explore somewhere completely new.
+You can also visit some places in Tokyo you might have missed on this itinerary, or explore somewhere completely new.
 Examples include:

 • Ikebukuro, one of the most livably neighborhoods in Tokyo and home to a massive mall, Sunshine City.